Wolves in the Throne Room

 Wolves in the Throne Room is an American black metal band formed in 2002 in Olympia, Washington, by brothers Aaron and Nathan Weaver.
-They have released seven full-length albums, two live albums, and one EP to date.
+They have released seven full-length albums, two live albums, and two EPs to date.
 They have stated one of the founding concepts of the band to be channeling the "energies of the Pacific Northwest's landscape" into musical form.

 History

 Formation and Diadem of 12 Stars (2002–2006)

 Brothers Aaron and Nathan Weaver formed the band in 2002.
 Their first practice took place in a falling-down cabin located on the then-abandoned and overgrown Calliope Farm, which they had recently moved to.
 Nathan met Nick Paul at a local party and the three began to write material for their first demo.
 At the time, Nick was heavily influenced by thrash metal, speed metal, and death metal, citing bands like Death and Bolt Thrower, as well as post-punk and gothic rock influences such as Swans, Siouxsie and the Banshees, and Fields of the Nephilim.
 Aaron and Nathan's musical style was more informed by crust, doom, Norwegian black metal and American black metal.

 The band's first release was their 2004 demo, a black CD-R wrapped in fur with moss inside the lyric sheet.
 Nick Paul left the band soon after the first demo was recorded.

 Richard Dalahn joined the band in early 2005.
 They then began working on material for a second demo, which would end up including 2 tracks off of their first studio album Diadem of 12 Stars.

 Their debut full-length album Diadem of 12 Stars was released in 2006.
 Diadem was recorded with a budget of $1100 by Tim Green at Louder Studios in San Francisco.
 The band played shows on the way down to San Francisco from Olympia to raise money for the project and borrowed equipment from local band Ludicra.

 Nathan had met singer Jamie Myers from the band Hammers of Misfortune at a squat show in Oakland on a previous tour and asked her to sing on the album.
 Jamie was nine months pregnant during recording of her vocal tracks.

 The album attracted the attention of Southern Lord Records, who signed the band, reissuing it on vinyl.

 The debut record received positive reviews, with Pitchfork stating that, "it's the inclusion of folk and goth that separates Wolves in the Throne Room from the pack, breaking up the madness with moments of poetic clarity."